dbrattli/aioreactive/README.md

 ## Subscriptions are async iterables

 Subscriptions implements `AsyncIterable` so may iterate them asynchronously.
-They effectively transform us from a async push model to an async pull model.
+They effectively transform us from an async push model to an async pull model.
+This enable us to use language features such as async-for.
 We do this without any queueing as push by the `AsyncSource` will await the pull by the `AsyncIterator`.
-This enable us to use language features such as async-for.
+This effectively applies so-called "back-pressure" up the stream as the source will await the iterator to pick up the next item.

 The for-loop may be wrapped with async-with may to control the lifetime of the subscription:

 ```
 xs = Producer.from_iterable([1, 2, 3])